dedeadend/Kill-My-Apps/README.md

-# ❄️Kill My Apps
+# ❄️ Kill My Apps

-This app is designed to terminate running apps to enhancing battery life, enhancing performance, and eliminating unwanted app activities.
+This app is designed to terminate running apps to enhance battery life, enhance performance, and eliminate unwanted app activities.

 To make the kill function work, [root] permission is necessary.
 Without it, you can keep using my app, but you have to stop apps manually by touching the target app and selecting "force stop."

-## 🪶Features
+## 🪶 Features

+- Improve battery life

-- Improve battery and performance
+- Improve single-task performance (like gaming)

+- Free up RAM

+- Eliminate unwanted app activities

 - One click and done!